The ultralight packable daypack search!

 - Internal organizer area with pen, card, and passports slots

 (Minor update: This pack has been discontinued, although I expect a successor is in the works.
 Check Amazon in the meantime for the few still left out there.)

 More Packable Daypacks?

-There are plenty more out there, but these are some excellent choices for ultralight backpacking, and they’ll be your best friend on adventures all over the world.
+There are plenty more out there (even Eddie Bauer has a pretty good one), but these are some excellent choices for ultralight backpacking, and they’ll be your best friend on adventures all over the world.
 Some are more suited to certain tasks than others, but these won’t let you down.
 They’re a great step toward cutting down the gear list to a minimalist setup setup, which allows for indefinite travel with carry-on sized travel packs like these.

 There are a million options out there, so feel free to chime in with favorites not mentioned here.